A twistor approach to the Kontsevich complexes: The case of mixed twistor -modules

 \subsubsection{Proof of Proposition \ref{prop;14.5.2.211}}

 We essentially repeat the argument in \S\ref{subsection;14.5.17.1}.
 We have only to check the claim around any point of $\nbigp_{\reduced}^{(1)}$.
-Let $\vecp$ be determined for $\alpha$ as in the proof of Lemma \ref{lem;14.5.1.3}.
+We use the coordinate system as in \S\ref{subsection;14.4.23.1}.
+We set $\vecp:=[\alpha\veck]$.
 For any non-negative integer $N$, we set